steveseguin/electroncapture/README.md

 npm install
 npm run build:rpi
 ```
 You should get a `.deb` file in the dist file with this option.
+If you install the deb file, it should appear in the Raspbian start menu, under `Other -> ElectronCapture`

 ## Building from source on Windows